respawn-app/FlowMVI/docs/quickstart.md

       Use `copy()` of the data classes to mutate your state instead.
 Even if you use `List`s as the value type, for example, make sure those are **new** lists and not just `MutableList`s that were upcasted.
     * It's okay to copy the state often, modern devices can handle a few garbage collections.
-* The `MVIIntent` is an action that the user or the subscriber takes, for example, clicks, system broadcasts and dialog button presses.
+* The `MVIIntent` is an action that the user or the subscriber takes, for example: clicks, system broadcasts and dialog button presses.
 * The `MVIAction` is a one-off event that should happen in the UI or that the subscriber should handle.
     * Examples include snackbars, popup messages, sounds and so on.